2009–10 Dallas Stars season

-The 2009–10 Dallas Stars season was the 43rd season for the National Hockey League franchise that was established on June 5, 1967.
+The 2009–10 Dallas Stars season was the 43rd season in the National Hockey League.
+(NHL) franchise that was established on June 5, 1967.

 The Stars introduce Joe Nieuwendyk as their new general manager, replacing Les Jackson and Brett Hull, who were both reassigned within the organization.
 On June 11, head coach Dave Tippett was fired and replaced with Marc Crawford.